Skip to main content

 Nepal’s prime minister resigns following violent protests against social media ban and corruption

-• Prime Minister KP Sharma Oli resigned following violent protests against a social media ban and corruption issues, resulting in at least 20 deaths and over 300 injuries.
+Prime Minister KP Sharma Oli resigned amid violent youth-led protests against a social media ban and corruption, resulting in 19 deaths and over 300 injuries, escalating political instability.

 Insights by Ground AI